The new Apple TV 4K isn't a must-buy — but the Siri Remote is | CNN Underscored

 What you need to know: The Apple TV 4K is a high-end streaming box designed from the ground up for the Apple user.
 It puts all of the core services on the big screen and it’s controlled through an intuitive user interface that doesn’t hide content or apps behind many layers.
 The new Siri Remote is a delight and the best remote we’ve tested.

 How it compares: The new Apple TV 4K is faster than competitors like the Roku Ultra, Streambar and Google Chromecast.
-At $50 for Chromecast or Roku Express 4K, you get similar features and support for core visual standards at a more affordable price, though we do prefer the aluminum and intuitive Siri Remote over plastic remotes bundled with Roku’s.
+At $50 for Chromecast or Roku Express 4K, you get similar features and support for core visual standards at a more affordable price, though we do prefer the aluminum and intuitive Siri Remote over plastic remotes bundled with Rokus.
 Apple TV 4K runs tvOS and you have access to the App Store for thousands of streaming services, which historically have come to Apple TV before other platforms.
-Lastly, the Apple TV 4K makes sense as a player for those in the Apple ecosystem as photos, music and what you’re watching will sync across all your devices.
+Lastly, the Apple TV 4K makes sense as a player for those in the Apple ecosystem, as photos, music and what you’re watching will sync across all your devices.

 The new Siri Remote is practically perfect

-Now we didn’t hate the original Siri Remote, which might put us in the minority.
-The controversial touchpad interface at the top let us effortlessly glide from app icon to icon for easy navigation, but it did make scrolling to timestamps and precise movements a bit difficult.
-And for whatever reason, it could control TV volume, but not power.
+Now, we didn’t hate the original Siri Remote, which might put us in the minority.
+The controversial touchpad interface at the top let us effortlessly glide from app icon to icon for easy navigation, but it did make scrolling to time stamps and precise movements a bit difficult.
+And for whatever reason, it could control TV volume but not power.

 We believe the updated Siri Remote will be a lot less divisive.
 It takes what worked on the original and mixes it into a fresh look with impressive functionality for a remote.
 For starters, it’s silver aluminum all around and is thankfully thicker than the previous version.
-It’s a pretty hefty remote at 2.2-ounces and weighs about the same as two of the old remotes stacked together.
+It’s a pretty hefty remote at 2.2 ounces and weighs about the same as two of the old remotes stacked together.
 The remote is substantial in hand, but not to the point where it’s uncomfortable to hold.

 It has a slight curve on the back, which is more ergonomic than the previous model and stayed comfortable throughout.
 You’ll still charge the Siri Remote with a Lightning cable — Apple even includes one in the box.